coverbeck/xenahub/README.md

 ## Notes
 You will need to provide a certificate file and keyfile.
 They should be placed in the xena/certs subdirectory.
+(When running in standalone mode.
+See below for running behind a reverse proxy.)

 The hub must be accessible at the URL that the certificate is for.
 Otherwise you will get an "ERR_CERT_COMMON_NAME_INVALID" error.